 UJO Music and VOISE are two blockchain applications that allow you to listen to songs, you are charged one or two cents per play and it is paid directly to the artist.

-Most Blockchain applications are still in their early days, it certainly has a bright future, its ability to make intermediaries redundant will disrupt many industries it also will ensure legitimacy and efficiency or certain government procedures.
-Whilst there is still a lot of speculation surrounding Blockchain and cryptocurrencies, Milnsbridge are currently researching and developing a range of Blockchain related services that will benefit our customers.
+Most Blockchain applications are still in their early days, it certainly has a bright future, its ability to make intermediaries redundant will disrupt many industries.
+It also will ensure legitimacy and efficiency or certain government procedures.
+Whilst there is still a lot of speculation surrounding Blockchain and cryptocurrencies, Milnsbridge are actively researching and developing a range of Blockchain related services that will benefit our customers.

 This article is a part of our Crypto series blogs read more here: